 If you wish to participate in the Honors Program in one major, the guidelines described above are exactly the same.

-If you wish to pursue Honors in both majors, you must meet the full requirements of the Program for both.
-You will need two research projects with two Research Mentors, and a Faculty Sponsor in each department.
-You must take 8 units of H196 with each Sponsor and write two publishable papers.
+If you wish to pursue Honors in both majors, you must meet the full requirements of the program for both majors.
+You will need two research projects with two research mentors, and a faculty sponsor in each department.
+You must take 8 units of H196 with each sponsor and write two publishable papers.
 This kind of endeavor will almost certainly take two years to accomplish, so careful planning is a must.

 Simultaneous Degree Students

-Simultaneous Degree Students are welcome to pursue Honors in their CNR major, with all the same requirements and opportunities.
+Simultaneous degree students are welcome to pursue Honors in their Rausser College major, with all the same requirements and opportunities.